mousepawmedia/devdocs/source/index.rst

 Feedback
 ===========================
-These standards are written and maintained by the MousePaw Games Standards Board.
+This documentation is written and maintained by the MousePaw Games Standards Board.
 Feedback is welcome via email (developers@mousepawgames.com).